rallyos/subalogue/README.md

 ### Run It Locally
 If you are interested in using Subalogue on your machine instead of the [hosted version](https://subalogue.shifting-photons.dev), there is a straighforward, although not polished way.

+#### Prerequisites
 Subalogue uses [auth0](https://auth0.com/) for authentication, so at this point that is still a requirement to run the app locally.
-At future point this will be omitted to make things easy.
+In the future this will be omitted to make things easy.

 #### Config
 Bring your own .env.development file to the project root folder with the following environment variables set: